Voters call debate 'cringe worthy,' some won't cast ballot

 "The whole thing is just terrible for me; it's like a car accident you can't look away but you want to," said the 38-year-old stay-at-home mom.

-When asked about Trump's response to the controversy over his vulgar comments about women caught on tape, Fein wasn't swayed by him brushing them off as "locker room comments."
+Fein wasn't swayed by Trump brushing off his vulgar talk about women as "locker room comments."

 "I think that just perpetuates rape culture," she said.